i-xul/i-xul/README.md

 - improving self-hosted Linux server reliability
 - documenting practical infrastructure projects
 - building a stronger public portfolio on GitHub

-## Hardware & Low-Level Linux Projects

-- **postmarketOS on Samsung SM-T555**
-  - Repurposed an Android tablet into a Linux device using lk2nd and fastboot
-  - Running postmarketOS with XFCE4
-  - Focus on device bring-up, boot process, and hardware experimentation

 ## Interests
 - Self-hosted infrastructure